lxc/incus-os/doc/install-seed.md

   install media.

 - `Target`: An optional selector used to determine the install target device.
-  If not specified, Incus OS will expect a single unused drive to be present during install.
+  If not specified, IncusOS will expect a single unused drive to be present during install.

 ### `applications.{json,yml,yaml}`
-This file defines what applications should be installed after Incus OS is up and running.
+This file defines what applications should be installed after IncusOS is up and running.

 The structure is defined in [`api/seed/applications.go`](https://github.com/lxc/incus-os/blob/main/incus-osd/api/seed/applications.go):